 BSS database library

-At the receiver of the streamed transmission, the BSS database library is integrated into a user-defined Bundle Protocol application that acquires bundle payloads – application data units (ADUs) – destined for a designated BP endpoint.
+At the receiver of the streamed transmission, the BSS database library is integrated into a user-defined Bundle Protocol application that acquires bundle payloads – application data units (ADUs) such as video frames – destined for a designated BP endpoint.
 The acquired ADUs can be in any format that is meaningful to the application, as their content is opaque to the BSS library.
 The sender of those ADUs can be any application.

-The receiving application delegates to a BSS library function the job of receiving these ADUs upon delivery from the bundle protocol agent (BPA).
+The receiving application delegates to the BSS library the job of receiving these ADUs upon delivery from the bundle protocol agent (BPA).
 The BSS library function inspects the bundle creation times of the bundles that transported the delivered ADUs and dispatches the application data in one of two ways:

 If the bundle creation time of the ADU’s carrier bundle is greater than that of any previously received ADU from the same sender, then the content of the ADU is deemed “in order” and is passed to a “real-time” presentation function that must be provided by the application.
 The ADU content is also written to a database designed for very high-speed access, for future replay.